 - Allow your bundt cake to cool on a wire rack.
 Make sure it’s fully cooled before adding any frosting or glaze.

-I hope you enjoy this clementine bundt cake!
+I hope you enjoy this bundt cake recipe!

 - 3 eggs

-- 5 to 6 clementines, peeled (seeds removed)
+- 6 mandarin oranges or clementines, peeled (seeds removed)

 - Generously grease a bundt pan with cooking spray.